North Syracuse, NY

 Read more about how a dental bridge can help if you have a missing tooth.

-With can provide added strength to a weakened tooth with a dental crown.
+Dental crowns can provide added strength to a weakened tooth.
 A full crown or a partial crown known as an inlay or onlay can help you keep your original tooth after it has been damaged.
 Dental crowns serve as a type of shield for the tooth, helping prevent further damage.
 When cared for properly, a dental crown should last many years.

 Discover how a dental crown can be used on a damaged or decayed tooth.